lueckenlab/org-website/index.md

 We build machine learning models on single-cell data and translate these to clinical applications predominantly in lung research.
 In particular, we focus on building cellular reference models of human tissues by integrating diverse single-cell datasets to improve the representation of human diversity.
 Using these reference models we are pioneering efforts to model patient variation, enable rapid analysis of new data, and work towards personlized medicine.

 The lab is based in the Institute of Computational Biology (ICB) at [Helmholtz Munich](https://www.helmholtz-munich.de/en/).
+Are you interested in working with us?
+We are offering PhD and postdoc positions in computational biology and machine learning, as well as internships and Bachelor's and Master's thesis projects.
+Write us an email!

+{%
+  include button.html
+  type="email"
+  text="malte.luecken@helmholtz-munich.de"
+  link="malte.luecken@helmholtz-munich.de"
+%}

 <!-- {%
   include figure.html